crispinalan/talkcalendar/README.md

 ### Working Directory

-Make sure that the **phoneme** wav file directory (this stores the phoneme sound files of short duration) is located in working directory.
+Make sure that the **phoneme** wav file directory (this stores the phoneme sound files of short duration) is located in the working directory.
 The phoneme directory can be found by downloading the binary image.
 If you do not set the a working directory it will most likely be your home directory.
 The database called "eventsdb.csv" will be located in the working directory.

 ### Ubuntu*